bulbulhossenbd/CreditCardView-1/README.md

     }
 ```

-There are some attributes that you can provide to make it flexible:
+There are some attributes that you can provide configure the fragment/view:

 ```xml
 <fragment